-Are there additional research resources offered at your medical school or institution not yet asked about that you would like to describe?
+Score explanation: Keele Medical School is a member of the Planetary Health Alliance, which has been advertised to the wider university.
+This is the same as last year.
+1 Section Total (16 out of 17) 94.12% Back to Summary Page here Are there additional research resources offered at your medical school or institution not yet asked about that you would like to describe?
 If so, please do so below.

-Community Outreach and Advocacy

-Section Overview: This section evaluates medical school engagement in community outreach and advocacy efforts associated with planetary health.
+Community Outreach and Advocacy Section Overview: This section evaluates medical school engagement in community outreach and advocacy efforts associated with planetary health.
 Researching and teaching planetary health is necessary but not sufficient.
 It is critical that institutions also directly engage with communities most affected by environmental health harms.
 Although climate change is a problem largely created by those with power and resources, its impacts fall disproportionately on under-resourced populations and communities of colour.
 Institutions should partner with local communities affected by climate change and pollution to share information about environmental health threats, advocate together for change, and provide opportunities for students to be a part of this work.
 3.1.
-Does your medical school partner with community organisations to promote planetary and environmental health?
-Yes, the medical school meaningfully partners with multiple community organisations to promote planetary and environmental health.
-Yes, the medical school meaningfully partners with one community organisation to promote planetary and environmental health.
-The institution partners with community organisations, but the medical school is not part of that partnership.
+Does your institution partner with community organisations to promote planetary and health?
+Yes, the institution meaningfully partners with multiple community organisations to promote planetary and environmental health.
+(3 points) Yes, the institution meaningfully partners with one community organisation to promote planetary and environmental health.
+(2 points) The institution does not partner with community organisations, but has participating in community focused events relating to planetary health.
+(1 point) 3 No, there is no such meaningful community partnership.
+(0 points) Score Assigned: